 The 20-Minute Call

-But how do you create these blocks of open time?
-First, ask “Do I need to be there?”
+First, for every interruption that appears in your schedule, ask “Do I need to do this?”
 Skipping one 2-hour meeting or call frees up plenty of time for thinking right there.

-If you do need to do a fair number of meetings or phone calls, though, don’t be a slave to the idea that meetings need to start at times that end in :00 or :30.
+Second, though, if you do need to do a fair number of meetings or phone calls, don’t be a slave to the idea that meetings need to start at times that end in :00 or :30.
 A meeting that starts at 9 will likely run to 10, but so could a meeting that starts at 9:20.
 If a phone call will move your thinking forward, spend as much time on it as you want.
 But if not, stacking calls seeking basic info closer together will free up time — 6 20-minute calls takes 2 hours; 6 30-minute calls takes 3.

 Leave a Reply